robertryanmoore/dbclights/README.md

-#DBC LIGHTS WEBAPP
+# DBC LIGHTS WEB-APP
 At the moment, it's not very pretty but it does the trick.
 Not too bad considering I first used Flask  today

-##How it works
+## How it works
-Serves a webpage with buttons, clicking that button sends a keypress on the lights computer which is bound to one of the light settings
+Uses Flask to serve a webpage with buttons, clicking s button sends a keypress on the lights computer which is bound to one of the light settings